-Wakefield District covers a large geographic area and has much to be proud of, however, there are still major pockets of deprivation and it is those areas that the Foundation targets.
+We rely on the generosity of businesses and individuals who care about where they live and work and who want to ‘give something back’.
+Wakefield District covers a large geographic area and has much to be proud of, however, there are still major pockets of deprivation and it is in these areas that we target by doing the following:

-Hundreds of charities and voluntary groups work across the district to address inequality and help communities.
-We invest in those groups and help new ones to set up.
-We raise funds and award grants, host debates, share advice and aim to be a force for good.
+Hundreds of charities and voluntary groups work across the district to address inequalities.
+We invest in these groups and help communities thrive via our grants programmes.

 What is a Community Foundation?

 They are vehicles for corporate and other giving and act locally to help build social capital in the long term.
-Foundations now command assets worth millions and award grants worth many hundreds of thousands each year.
+Many Community Foundations now command assets worth millions and award grants worth many hundreds of thousands each year.

-A community foundation encourages philanthropy in a geographical area by raising money to build an endowment fund to award grants from investment income and other funds to tackle disadvantage.
+A Community Foundation encourages philanthropy in a geographical area by raising money to build an endowment fund to award grants from investment income and other funds to tackle disadvantage.